-I still struggle to craft words, sentences and paragraphs that help clarify my view and help others discover and organize their own views of the mystery of movement arts.
-In my case, it’s been taijiquan and qigong; but it could also be other forms, such as yoga, dance, and athletics, like running, skiing, swimming, bicycling, and so on.
+By practicing taijiquan, if you wish to exceed limitations, you learn to eschew cliché and convention.
+Similarly, word-crafting helps to clarify the view and helps others discover and organize their own views.
+In my case, taijiquan and qigong have been the focal point; but it could also be other forms, such as yoga, dance, and athletics, like running, skiing, swimming, bicycling, and so on.

 When you’re at your best, you’re in nearly perfect yin and yang balance, the essential dynamic of taijiquan.
 Without perceiving these two points of taiji, you’re wouldn’t quite be doing taiji—the supreme ultimate expression of anything.
-In my mind, the greatest yogi is doing taiji—expressing taiji, manifesting it, giving it form and substance.
-As is the most masterful practitioner of internal martial arts that originated in China so long ago.
+In my mind, the greatest yogi is doing taiji—expressing the ultimate expression, manifesting it, giving it form and substance.
+As is the most masterful practitioner of internal martial arts that originated in China.

 to do something you’ve never done before,

-because of whatever might throw you off course,
+by whatever may knock you off your course,

 that got you where you are.
 You have to be

 ready for what you want; what you do this for.